MGG-02/Data-Processing25-26/README.md

 ### F1 score

-*F1 score* metric, also known as balanced F-socre, can be interpreted as the harmonic mean of *precision* (percetnage of the predicted positives which are correct) and *recall* (percentage of the correctly predicted positives over all the possible positives).
+*F1 score* metric, also known as balanced F-socre, can be interpreted as the harmonic mean of *precision* (percetnage of the predicted positives which are correct) and *recall* (percentage of the correctly predicted positives over all the possible positives) [[3]](#3).
 It is computed as shown below.

 $$F1 = \frac{2*TP}{2*TP + FP + FN}$$